scaleflex/js-cloudimage-responsive/README.md

 This plugin detects the width of any image container as well as the device pixel ratio density to load the optimal image size needed.
-Images are resized on-the-fly via the Cloudimage service, thus offering a comprehensive automated image optimization service.
+Images are resized on-the-fly via the <a href="https://cloudimage.io" target="_blank">Cloudimage service</a>, thus offering a comprehensive automated image optimization service.

 When an image is first loaded on your website or mobile app,